mnriem/github-copilot-for-teaching/README.md

 **Happy Learning! 🚀**

-Transform your learning journey with personalized, intelligent instruction in programming, math, physics, chemistry, and more—powered by GitHub Copilot's multiple chat modes.
+Transform your learning journey with personalized, intelligent instruction in programming, math, physics, chemistry, biology, and more—powered by GitHub Copilot's multiple chat modes.